elysiajs/documentation/docs/plugins/html.md

     - - meta
       - name: 'description'
-        content: Plugin for Elysia that add shortcut support for returning HTML in Elysia server.
+        content: Plugin for Elysia that adds shortcut support for returning HTML in the Elysia server.
 Start by installing the plugin with "bun add @elysiajs/html".

     - - meta
       - name: 'og:description'
-        content: Plugin for Elysia that add shortcut support for returning HTML in Elysia server.
+        content: Plugin for Elysia that adds shortcut support for returning HTML in the Elysia server.
 Start by installing the plugin with "bun add @elysiajs/html".
 ---

 # HTML Plugin